Data-X01/PsychLing-101/README.md

 2. Convert psycholinguistic data into a format that can be used to fine-tune and evaluate large language models (LLMs).
 3. Collaboratively produce an article describing the database to be sent to a psycholinguistic or interdisciplinary outlet.

-The project is led by Taisiia Tikhomirova and Dirk U. Wulff at the Center for Adaptive Rationality at the Max Planck Institute for Human Development and supported by: Valentin Kriegmair (MPI for Human Development), Fritz Günther (Humboldt University), Marco Marelli (University of Milano-Bicocca), and Marcel Binz (Helmholtz Munich).
+The project is led by Taisiia Tikhomirova and Dirk U. Wulff at the Center for Adaptive Rationality at the Max Planck Institute for Human Development and supported by: Valentin Kriegmair (MPI for Human Development), Fritz Günther (Humboldt University), Aliona Petrenco (Humboldt University), Louis Schiekiera (Humboldt University), Marco Marelli (University of Milano-Bicocca), and Marcel Binz (Helmholtz Munich).

 PsychLing-101 will be open for contributions until May 1st, 2026.
 Future projects may follow.